Elizabethtown-Kitley: Newbliss

 The area that would become Newbliss was settled mostly by Loyalists or immigrants from the British Isles who received their land here as grants from the Crown.
 Located at a crossroads, it was originally referred to as Dack's Corners, followed by Dodd's Corners which has still been used in recent history to describe the main intersection.
 One of the first businesses to operate here was Dack's Tavern, built in 1817 and established as a tavern around the 1830s.
 The tavern had five rooms, three bed and horse stables, and also hosted Orange Lodge meetings.

 Newbliss had two schoolhouses to serve the community, each its own section.
 The first school was built around 1830 and was titled S.S. #5 Newbliss School.
 It is believed the first schoolhouse for S.S. #5 was made of log, however no records of the school exist.
 In 1858, the stone schoolhouse which replaced the log structure was erected.
 This schoolhouse is still standing, located at the intersection of Highway 29 and Line Road 4.
 The other school section in Newbliss was #6, with its school being called S.S. #6 Coad's School.
 Originally, Coad's School was known as Dack's.
 This schoolhouse was also constructed of log before being replaced by a stone building in 1870.
 Upon its closure in the 1940s, Coad's School was sold to the Orange Lodge.

 By the mid-1800s, the village began to flourish when roads improved in the area.
 By this time, the settlement consisted of two hotels, a blacksmith shop, a wagon shop, a general store, a post office, as well as its own schoolhouse.
 A cheese factory also operated from Newbliss consisting of three buildings.
 The main building was later turned into the general store, however the building burned down in the 1980s.
 The curing building was converted into a home.
 In the late 1850s, Newbliss received its name when an Irish immigrant from Newbliss, Ireland who was a respected citizen began calling the community Newbliss after his former home.

-According to Lovell's gazetteer of 1873, Newbliss’ population by the 1870s had reached 250 individuals.
+According to Lovell's gazetteer of 1873, Newbliss' population by the 1870s had reached 250 individuals.
 By this time, the community had gained a Temperance Hall, an Orange Lodge and became home to many more pioneer tradespeople.
 By the end of the century, Newbliss hit its peak.
 The community was then home to around 600 individuals.
 In 1904, a plot of land was donated to erect an Anglican church in Newbliss called St. Paul's Anglican Church.
 The congregation had been in existence for around forty years, having services in the schoolhouse.
 In 1910, a large shed was added to the ground for horses and in 1930 a parish hall was built.

 After the 1930s, Newbliss began to decline.
 By 1950, Newbliss had only 25 residents and only a church, post office, school, general store and restaurant in operation within the community.
-Presently, none of the original businesses are still conducting business here.
+Currently, none of the original businesses are still conducting business here.